ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

   has_succeeded : bool
       ``True`` when successful, ``False`` when failed.

-It is possible for more than one item to be returned:
+It is also possible for more than one item to be returned:

 .. code-block:: rst